daattali/beautiful-jekyll/_posts/2023-07-5-how-we-operate.md

 share-img: /assets/img/path.jpg
 ---

-We understand how frustrating it is when contractors don't show up or they disappear leaving work uncompleted.
+We understand how frustrating it is when contractors don't show up or disappear leaving work uncompleted.
 We want to avoid those situations.